Introduction to MySQL ROUND

 Exact-value Number Rounding

-The exact value number rounding makes the use of round to nearest rule that is when the fractional part consists of digit 5 or greater after the digit up to which the value is to be round then the value is rounded up to the next integer value if the number is positive while in case of negative numbers it is rounded down.
-Similarly, if the fractional part of the digit after the round decimal value is less than 5 then the positive number of rounded down while the negative number is rounded up.
+The exact value number rounding makes use of the round to nearest rule.
+That is when the fractional part consists of a digit five or greater after the digit up to which the value will be round.
+The value is rounded up to the next integer value if the number is positive, while in the case of negative numbers, it is rounded down.
+Similarly, if the fractional part of the digit after the round decimal value is less than five, then the positive number of rounded down.
+In contrast, the negative number is rounded up.

 Consider one example to clarify the concept.

-If digit after the round value is greater than or equal to 5 –
+If the digit after the round value is greater than or equal to 5 –

 SELECT ROUND(26.5);